ACCC association of cancer care centers

 Columbus, OH

-Sarah Hudson-DiSalle, PharmD, RPh, is the pharmacy manager at The Ohio State University Comprehensive Cancer Center – The James.
-She oversees and manages the medication assistance program and reimbursement services for infusion services.
-Dr. Hudson-DiSalle has a demonstrated history of working in the hospital and healthcare industry.
-She is skilled in healthcare information technology, hospitals, managed care, healthcare, revenue cycle management for pharmaceuticals, patient access to pharmaceuticals, and healthcare management.
+Sarah Hudson-DiSalle oversees the medication assistance program and reimbursement services for infusion services at The Ohio State University Comprehensive Cancer Center – The James.
+She has extensive experience in healthcare information technology, hospitals, managed care, pharmaceutical revenue cycle management, patient access to pharmaceuticals, and healthcare management.

-Dr. Hudson-DiSalle earned a Bachelor of Science in pharmacy from the University of Toledo and, after practicing pharmacy for seven years, earned her Doctor of Pharmacy from the The Ohio State University.
-She is passionate about her role in pharmacy, with a focus on patient access and reimbursement services for infusion medication at The James Cancer Hospital.
+Dr. Hudson-DiSalle earned her Bachelor of Science in Pharmacy from the University of Toledo and, after practicing pharmacy for seven years, completed her Doctor of Pharmacy at The Ohio State University.
+She is dedicated to improving patient access and reimbursement services for infusion medications at The James Cancer Hospital.

 Ari VanderWalde, MD, MPH, MBioeth